-If, in the attorney's professional judgment, providing the Court with a courtesy copy of a motion, accompanying memoranda or case law would assist the Court in deciding a motion more expeditiously, the attorney should provide those materials at least 5 days prior to the hearing and preferably via electronic submission.
-Delivering substantial materials to the Court without a reasonable opportunity to review likely wastes the client's money and prevents the Court from being properly prepares.
-While the Court operates with limited resources and a substantial caseload, it endeavors to prepare and decide motions as promptly as reasonably practical.
-The Court appreciates efficiency and brevity in all motions and memoranda.
+Providing the Court with a courtesy copy of a motion, accompanying memoranda or case law would assist the Court in deciding a motion more the hearing via electronic submission. (if voluminous, please place on a flash drive and deliver to the Court).
+The Court used to accept large binders of hard copies of the parties' materials.
+Those days are gone.
+Further, the Court intends to start every hearing prepared for the matter notice.
+Delivering voluminous materials to the Court without a reasonable opportunity to review likely wastes the client's money and prevents the Court from being properly prepares.
+Further, the Court prefers supporting materials be directed at the specific, unique issues in your case and the motion to be decided.
+The Court operates with limited resources and a substantial caseload, but it endeavors to prepare and decide motions as promptly as reasonably practical.
+The Court appreciates efficiency, brevity and specificity in all motions and memoranda.

-Motions, pleadings and memoranda may be provided by e-mail (strongly preferred) as well as U.S. Mail or hand delivery if done in hard copy.
-Any binders containing case law shall be received by the Court at least 5 days prior to the hearing, with copies provided to all other parties at the same time.
+Motions, pleadings and memoranda should be provided by e-mail.
+Any attachments containing case law shall be received by the Court at least 5 days prior to the hearing, with copies provided to all other parties at the same time.
 Failure to abide by these terms may result in the hearing being canceled by the Court without notice.
-When providing caselaw, consider omitting case materials for issues that are well established (summary judgment / dismissal standards, etc.) and instead focus on case materials unique to the factual and legal issues of your case.
+When providing caselaw, omit case materials for issues that are well established (summary judgment / dismissal standards, etc.) and instead focus on case materials unique to the factual and legal issues of your case.